mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 Propagate the database to each replica KDC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, create a dump file of the database on the master KDC, as
+First, create a dump file of the database on the primary KDC, as
 follows::

     shell% kdb5_util dump /usr/local/var/krb5kdc/replica_datatrans